Formal Contact Categories: Introduction

 In Section \ref{propertiessec}, we check that the categories satisfy several elementary properties which were outlined by K. Honda.
 In particular, Corollary \ref{tightcor} shows that non-trivial boundary conditions are necessary for Giroux's tightness criterion to be satisfied.
 Theorem \ref{surfacetheorem} shows that when such boundary conditions are present, the triangulated structure allows one to simplify the category by writing dividing sets which do not interact with the boundary in terms of those which do, up to homotopy equivalence.
 In Section \ref{possec}, formal contact categories $\KoS$ are split into a product of two isomorphic copies of a subcategory $\Ko_+(\Si)$ called the positive half of the formal contact category.

 In Section \ref{mcgMainsec}, Theorem \ref{mcgthm} shows that the mapping class group $\Ga(\Si)$ of $\Si$ acts naturally on the category $\KoS$.
 Theorem \ref{zarevgenthm} shows that when the surface $\Si$ supports a handle decomposition, determined by an arc parameterization $\Ad$, this produces a collection of generators $\Zi(\Ad)$ for the category $\KoS$.
-After proving the second statement above, Theorem \ref{kththm} uses this result to identify the Grothendieck group $K_0(\Ko_+(\Si_{g,1},2))$ of the positive half of the formal contact category with the exterior algebra $\Lambda^*H_1(\Si_{g,1})$ of the first homology group $H_1(\Si_{g,1})$.
+After proving the second statement above, in Section \ref{kodecatsec} we study additive invariants of $\Ko_+(\Si_{g,1},2)$.

 The remainder of the paper is dedicated to an investigation of the comparison problem between two codimension 2 extensions: contact categories and Heegaard-Floer categories.
 The strategy pursued is illustrated by the diagram below: